TheThomasD/Vigo-16/README.md

 #### Intermezzo: Web Server

 I definitely want to run a webserver on the ESP32 to be able to upload files through the server to the SD card and ideally to directly communicate with the server via a simulated COM port.
+On the client side I might be able to use the software from [this](https://tibbo.com/soi/software.html) page for the connection with Windows and Linux.

 For the an asynchronous server I found [this page](https://myhomethings.eu/de/esp32-asynchroner-webserver/) with a simple introduction.
 However, I think I'll have to implement a more capable system that is comparable to the [ESP3D project](https://github.com/luc-github/ESP3D).
 I think I might have to borrow some of the code from there to speed up my project.
 While looking at that project, I also found the [FludiNC](https://github.com/bdring/FluidNC) project, which sounds also very interesting (although I'm not going to switch my CNC and laser controller boards for an ESP32 anytime soon).

 No implementation as of yet...
+But I recognized that the size of the image is already 805177 bytes of 1310720.
+I guess I will have to resize the partitions or store some data somewhere else to make use of the 4MB size of the ESP32 flash.
+Or maybe this is actually the limit?

 Next steps: